 One of the perks of owning a cabin in the Adirondacks is waking up to the majestic view of the mountains and wildlife.
 Just like your location, a view is an important feature to consider when selecting your ideal hunting cabin, and thankfully, the Adirondacks have a variety to choose from: will you choose to look out over a serene lake, the rugged wilderness, or a panorama of famous mountain ranges?
 Here’s a tip: Make sure your cabin has plenty of windows so you can enjoy the natural beauty of the Adirondacks from the inside.

 In addition to adding decorative value and that rustic log pole and railing log cabin look, cabin porches are functional elements to any hunting cabin.
 These simple additions provide an escape from the rain during outside activities, additional storage, and simply a spot to sit out and enjoy the view while having your morning coffee.

 If you’re considering using your hunting cabin year-round, a simple wood stove is a necessity for staying warm and cozy during those chilly Fall/Winter days and evenings.
 Wood stoves should be placed on a non-flammable surface like ceramic tile or a sheet of metal and at least a foot from the cabin’s walls for safety.

-For those not looking to “rough it” too much, consider purchasing a cabin that is wired for electric (off-grid).
-This option is perfect for homeowners looking for modern conveniences in rustic style living, providing a comfortable and contemporary shelter from which to explore the beauty of this vast wild region.
+For those not looking to “rough it” too much, consider purchasing a cabin that is wired for electricity (off-grid).
+This option is perfect for homeowners looking for modern conveniences in rustic-style living, providing a comfortable and contemporary shelter from which to explore the beauty of this vast wilderness region.